keesschollaart81/vsts-arm-outputs/Marketplace.md

 This extension enables you to use the ARM Deployment outputs in your Azure Pipelines.

 This step will use the last successful deployment within the selected resource group.
-If this deployent has outputs, all of them are copied to Pipeline variables by the ARM Output key:
+If this deployent has outputs, all of them are copied to Pipelines variables by the ARM Output key:

 [![screenshot-1](images/screenshot.png "Screenshot-1")](images/screenshot.png)